bertrandvidal/parse_this/README.md

 Both `parse_this` and `create_parser` need a list of types to which arguments will be converted to.
 Any Python standard type can be used, two special values are used for the `self` and `cls` respectively `Self` and `Class`.
-There is no need to provide a type for keyword agurments since it is infered from the default value of the argument.
+There is no need to provide a type for keyword arguments since it is inferred from the default value of the argument.
 If your method signature contains `arg_with_default=12` `parse_this` expect an `int` where `arg_with_default` is.

-If this is the containt of `test.py`:
+If this is the content of `test.py`:

 ```python
 from __future__ import print_function